 I have been so blessed and honored to have known so many in my family who have served in the military and as public servants.
 These family members only thought of what they could do for their country or area and held these jobs with honor.
-We wanted to honor our family by displaying their accomplishments on a Heros Wall.
+We wanted to honor our family by displaying their accomplishments on a Heroes Wall.

-My husband, dad and brother and other family members all served in the military.
+My husband, dad, and brother and other family members all served in the military.
 All during times of conflict and all having to be away from their loved ones.
 My husband also was a fireman for 30+ years.

 My dad spent 20 years in the Navy during the Korean War and retired in 1965.
 My brother was too small to remember going from school to school, leaving friends and moving from house to house, but I wouldn’t have wanted it any other way.
 The picture above says it all.

 Out of all the military pictures we have of both my husband, his family and mine, this picture says it all.
-Here is 7 members of my husbands family (including his dad far left) who all went to fight in WW II and they all came back to their families.
+Here are 7 members of my husbands family (including his dad far left) who all went to fight in WW II and they all came back to their families.
 What a blessing that was and what an amazing bunch of fellas!!
 I have only personally met a couple of them since my hubby and I married, but these men from the Greatest Generation stand for what our country is built on.

 After he left the Air Force he became a firefighter for 30+ years.
 A job which he loved.
 The men were his “brothers” and friends forever.
 It takes a special kind of person who would want to walk inside of a building surrounded by fire and never give a second thought about the consequences.